duetosymmetry/qnm/README.md

 # Welcome to qnm
-Python implementation of Cook-Zalutskiy spectral approach to computing Kerr quasinormal frequencies (QNMs).
+Python implementation of the [Cook-Zalutskiy spectral approach](https://arxiv.org/abs/1410.7698) to computing Kerr quasinormal frequencies (QNMs).

 With this python package, you can compute the QNMs labeled by different (s,l,m,n), at a desired dimensionless spin parameter 0≤a<1.